EdminioPerez/pegasus-rest-api/README.md

-# Template for a web application with Spring 5
+# Template for a microservice application with SpringBoot 2.4.x

 Template for web application with Spring 5
 It provides support for